I have kind of lost track of how many times I have taken the bus!

 Then the rally in Orleans.
 Another trip to drop off hats to the library and meet Mary.

-yesterday a trip to Harwich to buy food and see how much I can lug on the walk bag.
+yesterday a trip to Harwich to buy food and see how much I can lug on the walk back.
 Not much that's for sure.
 The carton of soymilk almost did me in!

 and today a free bus Friday.
 Took the bus there but Mary met me and we came back here via rt 6A.